xuri/excelize-doc/en/cell.md

 func (f *File) SetCellRichText(sheet, cell string, runs []RichTextRun) error
 ```

-SetCellRichText provides a function to set cell with rich text by given worksheet.
+SetCellRichText provides a function to set a cell with rich text by given worksheet.

 For example, set rich text on the `A1` cell of the worksheet named `Sheet1`: